usnistgov/xslt3-functions/directory-manifest/readme.md

 For an example, see the [manifest.md](manifest.md).

-Interestingly, note that  [directory-manifest.xpl](directory-manifest.xpl) is unable to open and inspect itself.
+Interestingly, note that  [directory-manifest.xpl](directory-manifest.xpl) is unable to open and inspect itself run under XProc 1.0 / XML Calabash - while the same logic in [directory-manifest3.xpl](directory-manifest3.xpl) functions as expected in XProc 3.0 / Morgana.

 ### Further development